 Important Banpresto Original characters debuting here: Nagumo Ichitaka, AL-3 Alice, Yuunagi Graife, HL-0 Haruno, Professor Graife, Lude Gloria

-Super Robot Wars OE ("Operation Extend"): Announced for summer 2013 for the Playstation Portable, OE will be composed of eight downloadable chapters via the Playstation Network.
-With gameplay systems borrowed from Super Robot Wars NEO and 3D animations, the explicit goal is to use as many series as possible in one game, with over 30 titles already confirmed and more to come.
+Super Robot Wars OE ("Operation Extend"): Announced for summer 2013 for the Playstation Portable, OE is composed of eight downloadable chapters via the Playstation Network.
+With gameplay systems borrowed from Super Robot Wars NEO and 3D animations, the explicit goal is to use as many series as possible in one game, with over 30 titles.

 Super Robot Wars Scramble Commander 2: The second Scramble Commander released in November 2007 for the Playstation 2.